-Historically, the SBR of yellowfin tuna in the EPO was below the level corresponding to the AMSY during the lower productivity regime of 1975-1983 (Section 4.2.1), but above that level for most of the last 19 years.
+Historically, the SBR of yellowfin tuna in the EPO was below the level corresponding to the AMSY during the lower productivity regime of 1975-1983 (Section 4.2.1), but above that level for most of the last 21 years.
 The increase in the SBR is attributed to the regime change.
 The two different productivity regimes may support two different AMSY levels and associated SBR levels.
-The effort levels are estimated to be greater than those that would support the AMSY (based on the current distribution of effort among the different fisheries).
-However, due to the large number of recruits that entered the fishery during 1998-2000, the catch levels are close to the corresponding values at AMSY.
-Because of the flat yield curve (Figure 5.3, upper panel), the average equilibrium yield at current effort levels is only slightly less than AMSY.
+The SBR at the start of 2006 is estimated to be very close to the level corresponding to AMSY.
+The effort levels are estimated to be close to those that would support the AMSY (based on the current distribution of effort among the different fisheries), and the catch levels are a little above the corresponding values at AMSY.
+Because of the flat yield curve (Figure 5.3, upper panel), only substantial changes from the current effort level would reduce average equilibrium yield below the AMSY.

-If a stock-recruitment relationship is assumed, the results are more pessimistic, and current biomass is estimated to be below the level corresponding to the AMSY for most of the model period, except for a period from the start of 2000 to the end of 2002.
+If a stock-recruitment relationship is assumed, the outlook is more pessimistic, and current biomass is estimated to be below the level corresponding to the AMSY for most of the model period, except for a period from the start of 2000 to the end of 2002.